Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Each student should plan to dedicate a minimum of 8 consecutive weeks, between June 1 and August 31, with a 30- to 40-hour commitment per week.
 Scheduling conflicts may be worked out with mentors on an individual basis.

 In addition to the highly competitive and unique program that students experience, the SSRP offers a limited stipend to help offset the living expenses of Boston.
 Stipend levels are determined based on the student's academic level and amount of outside funding.
 Undergraduate Students receive $2000 total, including outside funding and stipend, Medical Students receive $3400 total, including outside funding and stipend.
 The stipends are provided for an eight-week period, and are paid bi-weekly.
-Medical Students are required to apply independently for funding through the Society for Pediatric Research’s Student Research Program and supply a copy of this application.
+Medical Students are encouraged to apply independently for funding through the Society for Pediatric Research’s Student Research Program and supply a copy of this application.
 For more information about SPR’s Student Research Program please visit https://www.aps-spr.org/get-involved/student-research/.
 Both Medical and Undergraduate students are also encouraged to apply for their own funding through their academic institutions.